rafaelcalleja/docker-wrapper/README.md

 run` command for image name, allowing you to insert command line arguments and flags at run time.

-We use the docker-wrapper with Mesos.
+We use the wrap with Mesos.
 Mesos uses the docker CLI to run Docker Containerizer commands and this wrapper can intercept them and modify docker run arguments before passing on to the real docker CLI.

-## Building `docker-wrapper`
+## Building `wrap`

 This is a golang binary, so you need a working golang dev environment.

-    go get github.com/yp-engineering/docker-wrapper
+    go get github.com/yp-engineering/wrap

-For developing new features, you will likely be working from a branch in your own fork, so the above line just gets the skeletal default repo, replace with your own docker-wrapper repo URL.
+For developing new features, you will likely be working from a branch in your own fork, so the above line just gets the skeletal default repo, replace with your own wrap repo URL.

-    cd ./docker-wrapper
+    cd ./wrap

-    # local binary ./docker-wrapper
+    # local binary ./wrap
     make

-    # install binary into $GOPATH/bin/docker-wrapper
+    # install binary into $GOPATH/bin/wrap
     make install

 Once you have built the binary, you can copy it to other machines as it